brandonfwh/six-easy-pieces/README.md

 <div class="readout" id="atomState">State: solid</div>

 <h2>2.
 Basic Physics</h2>
-<p>Zoom in to see what matter is made of, and what force holds each level together.</p>
+<p>Zoom in to see what matter is made of and what force holds each level together.</p>
 <canvas id="basic" width="400" height="250"></canvas>
 <div class="controls">
   <button onclick="zoomOut()">Zoom out</button>